Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230328-intro-to-python-3/lesson.md

 Another somewhat annoying aspect of this approach is that you also always have to `.close()` a file when you're done with it, or you can run into all sorts of weird errors.

 For example, if we try to read the file again without closing it, we get an empty list.
+This is because we already read through all of the lines in the file, and Python has kept track of that and picked back up reading at the end of the file.

 ```python